 The California Policy Collaborative (CPC) enlisted LPA’s support to design and develop a customized website with a fully integrated Learning Management System (LMS) that provides legislative staff an e-learning course on the fundamentals of California education policy, along with the opportunity to build connections and essential skills to help them effectively shape state policy in their roles, all while earning a course certificate and optional college credits at the University of California, Davis.

-“LPA’s strategic guidance, technical expertise, adaptability and attention detail have been foundational to our organization’s success!
+“LPA’s strategic guidance, technical expertise, adaptability and attention to detail have been foundational to our organization’s success!
 The team’s creative and digital strategists developed a sustainable online learning platform that is core to CPC’s strategy and the team’s ability to effectively tell our story through content and creative design has been phenomenal.
 I am confident that the e-learning tool they have created will support legislative staff members in gaining essential policy knowledge for years to come, all for the benefit of California’s children and communities.”

 Founder & Executive Director, California Policy Collaborative